webcomputing/assistant-validations/README.md

 ### Usage

 assistant-validations gives you the `@need` decorator to define which entities you need for a specific intent or state.
-For example, if you need the entity `target` in your `MainState` (as introduced in the [second chapter of the AssistantJS's viedeo tutorial][2]):
+For example, if you need the entity `target` in your `MainState` (as introduced in the [second chapter of the AssistantJS's video tutorial][2]):

 ```typescript
 import { ApplicationState } from "./application";